codieorberson/NVSHR/README.md

  If the SDKs are missing, you can download them from the official Windows website (https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) or install the tool kits via Visual Studio Installer.
  ![](Src/pics/SDKs.png)

+ *If an IDE is being used, ensure that Cmake is installed before installing dlib.*

  For Windows machines, please follow these steps to set up your environment for the NVSHR System:

 1. Install Python3.7 (https://www.python.org/downloads/)